Deadline for submissions is Thursday at 9 AM. Email to [email protected].

 Seen through the lens of historical and architectural photographers from the 1930s to the present, “Image Building” offers a nuanced perspective on how photographs affect our understanding of the built environment and our social and personal identities.

 The show is on view through June 17.
 The exhibition features 57 images that explore the social, psychological, and conceptual implications of architecture through the subjective interpretation of the photographer.

 People and Places

-“People and Places” by photographer Mery Flaherty will be on display at Riverhead Town Hall through the end of the month.
+“People and Places” by photographer Mery Flaherty will be on display at Riverhead Town Hall through May.

 The Suffolk County Historical Society Museum in Riverhead presents “Spotlight Series: The Paintings,” highlights from the permanent collection.
 The museum has more than 25,000 physical objects in its collection, most of them held in storage, sometimes for years, until placed on view for a specific exhibit.

 This is the first in a new Spotlight Series of exhibits, designed to bring some of the objects out on display for all to enjoy.
 The show runs through May 19.

 Five And Forward